daanishmittal24/Garment_designer/README.md

 ## Running Experiments

-- Upload a garment photo + art texture (PNG/JPG) or choose an artform to sample from `./designs/<name>`.
+- Upload a garment photo plus an art texture, or choose an artform backed by files in `ML/designs/<name>`.
-- Use the sidebar slider to increase style iterations for richer detail; pick a colormap or keep original colors.
+- Adjust iterations (detail), color treatment, blend ratio (styled vs garment colors), and loss weights from the sidebar.
+- Review the “Generation Logs” section to monitor iteration-by-iteration loss values.
-- Download each PNG for lab reports and drop noteworthy results into `ML/examples/` for documentation.
+- Download the PNG output and optionally archive it under `ML/examples/` for reports.
-- For GPU speed-ups install CUDA 12.x + cuDNN and swap to `onnxruntime-gpu`; otherwise the CPU path still works.

-## Adding Your Own Assets
+## Customizing Assets

-- Place additional garment bases inside `ML/inputs/` and point the Streamlit upload to them.
+- Add new garment bases to `ML/inputs/` and select them via the Streamlit uploader.
-- Create folders such as `ML/designs/Madhubani` or `ML/designs/Warli` with multiple PNG/JPG motifs for `/generate_style`.
+- Populate `ML/designs/<Artform>` with multiple PNG/JPG motifs so `/generate_style` can randomly sample them.
-- Update the artform list in `streamlit_app.py` if you introduce new heritage styles.
+- Extend the `ARTFORMS` list in `streamlit_app.py` whenever you add new heritage categories.

-This trimmed-down repository now focuses solely on the GenAI workflow required for lab submissions—no Node/React code, just the Python service, Streamlit front-end, and curated artefacts to showcase results.
+- Tweak default weights or iteration counts via environment variables (`HB_STYLE_WEIGHT`, `HB_STYLE_ITERATIONS`, etc.) for lab presets.

+The repo now acts as a focused AI Clothing Designer lab: a reproducible Python backend plus a simple Streamlit surface for showcasing GenAI-driven fashion blends.